okbalefthanded/ssvepformer/README.md

 [2] Nakanishi, M. et al. (2015) ‘A Comparison Study of Canonical Correlation Analysis Based Methods for Detecting Steady-State Visual Evoked Potentials’, Plos One, 10(10), p. e0140703.
 Available at: https://doi.org/10.1371/journal.pone.0140703.

+# Usage

+feel free to use the code and built upon it, just mention this repo.